 But mostly the plan is to sit inside and play Scrabble and catch up on unwatched movies and yes, of course, cook.
 But otherwise nothing.
 Sleep.
 It's been a fucking ridiculous year, you have no idea.
 Or, yes, some of you have some idea, but the point is: this duck needs to get in the Scimulator for a while and redetermine what everything's all about.

-Tomorrow we clean the house and reward ourselves with these.
+Tomorrow it cleans the house and rewards itselves with these.

-Wednesday the Mara heads off to Scotland for a few days (and will hopefully be blogging about her trip on this very page!) and that evening I think I'm cooking Japanese.
+Wednesday the Mara heads off to the Scotland for a few days and that evening I think I'm cooking Japanese for the Swede.
 I mean, I'm definitely cooking dinner, I think it will be Japanese.
-I'm kind of in the zone with it, and since my rehearsal for tomorrow canceled, I have a little extra time to do geeky prep things like make my own okonomiyaki sauce.
-Here are things I'm thinking about doing:
+I'm kind of ohhhh "in the zone" with it, and since my rehearsal for tomorrow is canceled, I have a little "extra time" to do geeky prep things like make my own okonomiyaki sauce.
+For my own reference here are things I'm thinking about doing:

 Just made something really pretty great that I should make a note about, because I've basically been making variations of it for three days now and they're good every time.
 It's kind of Momofuku-based, but meatless.
 Bonus: it was nice with a side of hash browns.